hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step3-dashboard.md

 You can login as admin / admin and view the pre-installed select plugins.

-Notice the number of analyzed projects is zero.
+Notice the dashboard reports the number of analyzed projects is zero.
 With SonarQube running it's now ready to analyze a project.